ravic4/Fintech_Project/Project1/README.md

 ## **Company information:**

-#### Mercado Libre (NASDAQ: MELI) is a diversified e-commerce giant that operates across the LATAM geography.
+#### Mercado Libre (NASDAQ: MELI) is a diversified e-commerce giant that operates across the Latin America (LATAM) geography.
 The firm operates the following subsidiaries: Ecommerce, Logistics, Ads, Fintech (Mercado Pago), and Credit.
-The key focus on this report is to examine the firm's Fintech and Credit solutions, and how they compliment the other businesses lines that the firm operates.
+The key focus on this report is to examine the firm's Fintech and Credit solutions and how they complement the other businesses lines that the firm operates.
 <br>

 ## **Background & Founder Info:**